Girls Who Code (GWC)

 Learn more: Girls Who Code Flyer

-Teachers to sign up (link below) to Start or Renew a Girls Who Code Club for 3-5th or 6-12th graders.
+Sign up to Start or Renew a GWC Club for 3-5th or 6-12th graders at the link below:

 GWC Club Application: Start a "New" club or "Renew" your club and access curriculum & resources on the Girls Who Code HQ platform.

 Use code CPNM15229 to list RRPS as your Community Partner on the application for exclusive benefits like extra support, swag, and more!

 You’ll get access to everything you need -- including training, comprehensive resources, and 120+ hours of easy-to-use and flexible coding curriculum.